One of the most important dirt ovals in Sprint Car racing history can be found 20 minutes outside of Dallas.

-This weekend offers two chances for drivers to add their name to the Devil’s Bowl win list and position themselves next to legends.
+This weekend offers two final chances for drivers to add their name to the Devil’s Bowl win list and position themselves next to legends.
 If the current list is any indicator, it’s nearly a guarantee that name will go down in history as one of the greats of the sport and a trip to the Hall of Fame may be on the horizon.

 If you can’t make it to the track, watch all the action on DIRTVision.

 Devil’s Bowl Speedway Winners (92 Races, 28 Drivers)

 5 – Gary Wright

 3 – Doug Wolfgang, Bobby Davis Jr., Andy Hillenburg, Joey Saldana, Daryn Pittman, Donny Schatz, Logan Schuchart